Selection and appointment

 A Tutor may wish to reduce a tutorial load or even to cease being a Tutor either permanently or temporarily and this should be discussed in the first instance with the Head of School.
 Staff Development Review also provides an appropriate opportunity for such discussion as the balance of workloads.
 However, with current staff/student ratios, it is the norm that each member of academic staff will serve as Tutor for a significant part of their career in the University.

-The Centre for Staff Training and Development (CSTD) offers various opportunities which provide information, help and guidance as well as an opportunity for networking and the sharing of experiences and good practice.
+The Centre for Quality Support and Development offers various opportunities which provide information, help and guidance as well as an opportunity for networking and the sharing of experiences and good practice.

 Allocation of tutees